Eagle Dining and Barnes and Noble Policies

-H. All food is provided by Dining Services (i.e. Power House Restaurant, Unique Catering, A Stones Throw, etc.)
+H. All food is provided by Dining Services (i.e. Power House Restaurant, Southern Miss Catering, A Stone’s Throw, etc.)

 L. Home football game days shall remain open for official university events defined as recruitment, Southern Miss alumni and development functions.

-M. Exceptions to the above policy may be approved by the Student Activities Committee.
+M. Exceptions to the above policy may be approved by Leadership and Student

 T-Shirt Sales Policy